 - Spending too much time alone

-A first step in reducing your stress is to figure out what makes you feel stressed.
-Ask yourself:
+A first step toward reducing your stress is to figure out what makes you feel stressed.

-Keep a diary of the experiences and thoughts that seem to be related to your anxiety.
-Are your thoughts adding to your anxiety in these situations?
+- Keep a diary of the experiences and thoughts that seem to be related to your anxiety and see if you can make changes to these situations.